Laravel-Bangladesh/docs/mocking.md

             // Assert a job was pushed to a given queue...
             Queue::assertPushedOn('queue-name', ShipOrder::class);

+            // Assert a job was pushed twice...
+            Queue::assertPushed(ShipOrder::class, 2);

             // Assert a job was not pushed...
             Queue::assertNotPushed(AnotherJob::class);